cldeluna/vagrantfile-n9kv/README.md

 - If you only need a standalone NX-OSv 9000 node, the NX-OSv 9000 can also be deployed on a laptop or and Apple Mac Pro with a virtual box hypervisor as long as your laptop meets basic resource requirements.

+###Restrictions

+- For the Oracle VM VirtualBox hypervisor, the SATA block device must be used due to the image size increase from the 7.0(3)I5(1) branch which impacts the legacy bios IDE controller size limit.
+SATA block devices also significantly improve disk performance, especially for initial boot up time.
+The IDE controller can be used in the VMware ESXi and the KVM/QEMU hypervisor, but it is significantly slower than the SATA controller.

 ###Setting up Vagrant Environment

 - Download *nxosv-final.7.0.3.I5.1.box* or latest from Cisco.com (Account required).